 Step 2.
 Report your Pregnancy to Employer Early

 I know many women keep the pregnancy to themselves until the pregnancy shows for itself.
-This may be a personal decision for personal reasons but for better protection against pregnancy discrimination at your workplace, it is best to officially announce your pregnancy to your employer, and also make it early enough.
+This may be for personal reasons but for better protection against pregnancy discrimination at your workplace, it is best to officially announce your pregnancy to your employer, and also make it early enough.

 Read: Why, How and When to Disclose Pregnancy to Employer